jaro2300/jaro2300/README.md

 - 👋 Hi, I’m @jaro2300
 - 👀 I’m interested in Unreal Engine 5
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Unreal Engine 5
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me jaro2300@gmail.com

 <!---
 jaro2300/jaro2300 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.